Skip to main content

 Eukaryotic organisms (animals, plants, fungi, and protists) store most of their DNA inside the cell nucleus as linear nuclear DNA, and some in the mitochondria as circular mitochondrial DNA or in chloroplasts as circular chloroplast DNA.
 In contrast, prokaryotes (bacteria and archaea) lack organelle structures and therefore store their DNA exclusively in a region of the cytoplasm known as the nucleoid.
 Prokaryotic chromosomes consist of double–stranded circular DNA.

 The genome of a cell is often significantly larger than the cell itself.
 For example, if the DNA from a human cell containing 46 chromosomes were stretched out in a line, it would extend more than 6 feet (2 meters)!
 How is it possible that the genetic information not only fits into the cell but also fits into the cell nucleus?
-Eukaryota solves this problem by a combination of supercoiling and packaging DNA around the histone family of proteins (described below).
+Eukaryotes solve this problem through a combination of supercoiling and packaging DNA around histone proteins (described below).
 Prokaryotes do not contain histones, except in a few cases.
 Prokaryotes tend to compress their DNA using nucleoid-associated proteins (NAPs) and supercoiling (Figure 24.3.2).

 Supercoiling

 DNA supercoiling refers to the over- or under-winding of a DNA strand, and is an expression of the strain on that strand, as shown in Figure \(\PageIndex{2}\).
-Supercoiling is crucial in various biological processes, including the compaction of DNA and the regulation of access to the genetic code.
+Supercoiling is crucial in various biological processes, including DNA compaction and regulation of access to the genetic code.
 DNA supercoiling significantly impacts DNA metabolism and may influence gene expression.
 Additionally, certain enzymes, such as topoisomerases, can alter DNA topology to facilitate functions like DNA replication or transcription.

 Figure \(\PageIndex{2}\): DNA Supercoiling.
 The supercoiled structure of linear DNA molecules with constrained ends.
 The helical nature of the DNA duplex is omitted for clarity.
 Image by: Richard Wheeler